openmrs-fsig/FSIG-OpenMRS/OpenMRS Technical Documentation 157937b904478040b927f0cbb55fca60/Database backup configuration 15a937b90447800aae68f0521b0a1b47.md

 sudo vi /usr/local/bin/mysqlbackup.sh
 ```

-Copy the contents of the [`mysqlbackup.sh`](http://mysqlbackup.sh) script, making sure to substitute the actual database password where you see the <PASSWORD> placeholder.
+Copy the contents of the `mysqlbackup.sh script` found in the scheduledJobs folder, making sure to substitute the actual database password where you see the <PASSWORD> placeholder.
 Paste the contents into the file on the server and save it.

 Update the file permissions and test the script